qleet/user-docs/docs/guides/add-user.md

 # Add User to Qleet Account

-Follow these steps to add a new user to your Qleet acount.
+Follow these steps to add a new user to your Qleet account.

 ## Prerequisites